 My first such “light-bulb” experiences came while listening to jazz records alone.
 But later, quite a few of these wow moments came in the company of trumpeter John MacLeod, my oldest jazz friend.
 This is intended as an account of maybe the most memorable of these.

 I’ve mentioned John a number of times in other posts; we met in high school and he inducted me into his Dixieland band on bass with the general instruction to “don’t stop playing till the tune’s over.”
 Relative to that time – 1973 or so – we were both ‘retro-ists’ in terms of our jazz tastes and listening habits, John perhaps more so.
 He was mostly into trad and Swing: Louis Armstrong, Bix Beiderbecke, Duke Ellington and Johnny Hodges, Jack Teagarden, Bobby Hackett, the Ella Fitzgerald Songbook records and a bunch of older big-band stuff.
 I was more of a bebopper, heavily into Bird and Clifford Brown, Sonny Rollins, some MJQ and above all Miles Davis with John Coltrane.
-So John and I cross-pollinated, introducing each other to records the other guy hadn’t heard before.
+So John and I cross-pollinated, introducing each other to records.

 John’s parents owned a nice chalet-style cottage on a beautiful piece of land in Haliburton.
 The core of the Dixieland band – MacLeod, John Ellison, who played tenor and clarinet, guitarist Greg Stone and I – often gathered there on weekends or during the summer to play, practice and hang out.
 We would talk music and listen to records or just plain goof off.
 It was all pretty teenager-bohemian.